Super Soft and Fluffy Dahi Wada – How to Make Dahi Vada Recipe

 dahi wada1

 • Heat oil on a medium flame for deep frying.
-Grease your palms with oil or water and put 1 tbsp of the lentil mix in your palm.
+Grease your palms with water and take a portion of batter depending on the size of vada you want.

 • Make into a donut shape (these are the vadas), Slide each vada into the hot oil and fry till light golden.